hashicorp/consul/website/source/docs/agent/options.html.markdown

   If this address is not routable, the node will be in a constant flapping state as other nodes will treat the non-routability as a failure.

+* <a name="_advertise-wan"></a><a href="#_advertise-wan">`-advertise-wan`</a> - The advertise wan
+  address is used to change the address that we advertise to server nodes joining through the WAN.
+By default, the [`-advertise`](#_advertise) address is advertised.
+  However, in some cases all members of all datacenters cannot be on the same physical or virtual network, especially on hybrid setups mixing cloud and private datacenters.
+  This flag enables server nodes gossiping through the public network for the WAN while using private VLANs for gossiping to each other and their client agents.

 * <a name="_atlas"></a><a href="#_atlas">`-atlas`</a> - This flag
   enables [Atlas](https://atlas.hashicorp.com) integration.
   It is used to provide the Atlas infrastructure name and the SCADA connection.